Eisi05/NpcApi-Spigot/src/main/java/de/eisi05/npc/api/ai/README.md

 ## Architecture

-### Goal Interface
+### Goal Abstract Class
-All goals implement the `Goal` interface with the following methods:
+All goals extend the `Goal` abstract class with the following methods:
 - `canUse(NPC)` - Whether this goal can be used right now
 - `start(NPC)` - Called when the goal starts executing
 - `tick(NPC)` - Called each tick while the goal is active
 - `stop(NPC)` - Called when the goal stops executing
-- `getPriority()` - Priority of this goal (higher = more important)
+- `getPriority()` - Returns the Priority enum of this goal
 - `canContinue(NPC)` - Whether this goal can continue executing

 ### GoalSelector
 The `GoalSelector` manages and selects which goal to execute based on priority and conditions.
-It evaluates all goals each tick and selects the highest priority goal that can be used.
+It evaluates all goals each tick and selects a goal based on the priority system.

 ## Available Goals